A reliable grading report is very important when buying a diamond.

 For the latest pricing, you can check out their webpage for more details.

-Here’s another common scam.
-Some jewelers claim that their diamonds are graded by GIA certified appraisers.
-Be careful here.
+Now, you need to be very careful when someone says that.
 This only means the diamond was appraised by someone who graduated from GIA.
 It is NOT THE SAME as a certificate from the official GIA’s laboratories.
-What really happens here is that the jeweler is taking advantage of GIA’s prestige by associating themselves to GIA.
+What really happens here is that the jeweler is taking advantage of GIA’s prestige by associating themselves to GIA to rip you off.

 There are rare exceptions to this rule though.
 For example, the in-house certification from Tiffany & Co. is one that is pretty reliable.
 You need to understand that Tiffany & Co. didn’t get their good reputation by selling junk to customers.